-- 1. It is the policy of Curry County to provide Family & Medical Leave in accordance with applicable law.
+- It is the policy of Curry County to provide Family & Medical Leave in accordance with applicable law.
 Curry County's Family & Medical Leave Policy has been designed to consolidate provisions of both State and Federal law, including the Americans with Disabilities Act, in such a way as to allow employees the maximum advantage of both. - 2.
-Eligible employees are entitled to up to twelve (12) weeks of leave per twelve (12) months for one of the following reasons: - a.
+Eligible employees are entitled to up to twelve (12) weeks of leave per twelve (12) months in a "rolling" calendar year (see Section D (1) below) for one of the following reasons: - a.
 Parental leave to care for the employee's newborn, newly adopted, or newly placed foster child. - b.
 For a serious health condition of a member of the employee's immediate family or defacto parent of the employee.
 A defacto parent is a person with whom the employee has developed a parental relationship in the absence of a biological or adoptive parent. - c.
 For a serious health condition of the employee. - d.
 Sick-child leave taken to care for an employee's child with a nonserious health condition requiring home care. - e.
 Bereavement leave of up to two weeks to make funeral arrangements, attend the funeral or to grieve an immediate family member or defacto parent who has passed away (OFLA only). - 3.
 An additional twelve (12) weeks leave is available for an illness, injury or condition related to pregnancy or childbirth that disables the employee.
-Further, employees who use the full twelve (12) weeks of parental leave are entitled an additional twelve weeks to care for a sick child. - 4.
-Employees will be required to utilize any accrued sick leave, vacation leave, personal time, personal day and compensatory time during the twelve week FMLA leave and any qualifying leave under the Oregon Family Leave Act.
-After all accrued benefits have been exhausted, the leave will be unpaid; paid and unpaid leave combined is not to exceed that allowed by FMLA and/or OFLA.
+Further, employees who use the full twelve (12) weeks of parental leave are entitled an additional twelve weeks to care for a sick child. - 5.
+Employees will be required to utilize any accrued sick leave, vacation leave, personal time, personal days and compensatory time during the twelve week FMLA leave and any qualifying leave under the Oregon Family Leave Act.
+After all accrued benefits have been exhausted, the leave will be unpaid.
+Except as otherwise required by law, paid and unpaid leave combined is not to exceed that allowed by FMLA and/or OFLA.